ravigajul/Cypress/README.md

 ```
 # Reading the data from csv file.
 1. install neat-csv dependency version 5.1.0
-2. import import neatCSV from "neat-csv"
+2. import neatCSV from "neat-csv"
 3. Read the csv file and access its properties.
 4. on click the button of Testhtml page, the csv will be downloaded to cypress/downloads folder
 5. access project directory through Cypress.config("fileServerFolder")